MicrosoftDocs/cloud-adoption-framework/docs/scenarios/ai/platform/architectures.md

 ms.topic: conceptual
 ---

-# Use architecture guidance to build AI workloads on Azure
+# Architecture guidance to build AI workloads on Azure

 The Azure Architecture Center has reference architectures and guides to build generative AI and nongenerative AI workloads.
 The following tables provides links to implementation guidance for building generative AI applications.